sitkoru/Sitko.Core/README.md

 # Sitko.Core

-Opinionated framework on top of .NET Core and ASP.NET Core for building microservices.
+Opinionated framework on top of .NET and ASP.NET Core for building microservices.

 Provides base application and modules for fast application building.